de Rham-Witt sheaves via algebraic cycles

+The purpose of this paper is to show that the sheaf of big de Rham-Witt complexes on the big Zariski site of all regular schemes essentially of finite type over any field coincides with the sheaf of complexes of the (Milnor range of) additive higher Chow groups.
+Among several consequences, this provides a new description of the crystalline cohomology of smooth quasi-projective schemes over a perfect field purely in terms of algebraic cycles.
+This is the cycle-theoretic avatar of Bloch's description of the crystalline cohomology via algebraic $K$-theory \cite{Bloch crys}.
+The main result from which we derive the above is the following:

-\begin{thm} Let $k$ be any field of characteristic $p \neq 2$.
-Let $R$ be a regular semi-local $k$-algebra essentially of finite type.
-Then for all $n, m \geq 1$, we have isomorphisms between the big de Rham-Witt forms and the additive higher Chow groups
+\begin{thm} Let $k$ be an arbitrary field and let $R$ be a regular semi-local $k$-algebra essentially of finite type.
+Then for all $m, n \geq 1$, there are isomorphisms between the big de Rham-Witt forms and the additive higher Chow groups

+which are natural in $R$.
 In particular, the additive higher Chow groups of $\Spec (R)$ in the Milnor range form the universal restricted Witt-complex over $R$. \end{thm}